MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 * We should not have cut any Segment that does not exist in the Knot's Path
 * We should not have matched between KnotPoint1 and KnotPoint2
 * We should not have cut between KnotPoint1 and CutPoint1 or KnotPoint2 and CutPoint2 as it is repetitious
 * We should not have multiple cycles in the Knot

 ### The Winds and the Tides

-Now that the framework for cutting the recursive Knot into one Knot has been laid out, we need to look at the internal structure of the knots we are cutting.
-To understand the all of the possible internal routes from KnotPoint1 to KnotPoint2 is a NP Hard problem and to actually fully explore this space would take N Factorial time.
-But, we are in luck! since the manifold of the knot is already a nearly optimal route we can abuse this fact to get the really optimal route in N^3 time.
+Now that the framework for cutting the recursive Knot into one Knot has been laid out, we need to look at the internal structure of the Knots we are cutting.
+To find the all of the possible internal routes from KnotPoint1 to KnotPoint2 is a NP Hard problem and to fully explore this space would take N Factorial time.
+But, we are in luck! since the manifold of the Knot is already a nearly optimal route (aside form the cuts we made)!
+We can abuse this fact to get the optimal route in N^3 time (the running time of Dijkstra's in worse case).

+    Keep in mind that we will have to repeat this for N^2/2 combinations of cut segments and so this is more like N^5 time.
+Also remember that we need to do this for ~N/3 Knots so this is more like N^6 time.
+Also keep in mind that we will have to calculate the path dependence on every cut match we make, so this is more like N^7 time.
+Finally note that if you could figure out a way to separate any of these caveats from their context (Similar to how Floyd-Warshall calculates all possible shortest paths at once) then you could significantly reduce the runtime of the algorithm described below.

 <img src="img\HoleGame_Setup.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> Initial State of the Hole Filling Game</p>
+<p style="text-align:center"> Initial State of the Hole-Filling Game</p>

-This was not initially obvious to me but there is a game we can play that would give us the right answer and its rules are as follows.
-Imagine that the hole in the Knot between CutPoint1 and KnotPoint1 is a movable hole centered at CutPoint1.
-Moving the hole to Point P with Neighboring Points P_prev and P_next consists of cutting the Segment between P and P_prev (S_a) or P and P_next (S_b) and matching between CutPoint1 and P-prev (S_x) or CutPoint1 and P_next (S_y) respectively, the cost of moving the hole would then be S_x - S_a or S_y - S_b respectively.
+To solve the problem stated above let's imagine a Hole-Filling Game, where the objective is to move the hole at CP1, KP1 to KP2, CP2 in the least possible distance and making both holes disappear.
+The following describes the valid moves in the game: Imagine that the hole in the Knot between CutPoint1 and KnotPoint1 is a movable hole centered at CutPoint1.
+Moving the hole to <b>Point P</b> (marked with a blue arrow below) with Neighboring Points P_prev and P_next consists of cutting the Segment between P and P_prev (S_a) or P and P_next (S_b) and matching between CutPoint1 and P-prev (S_x) or CutPoint1 and P_next (S_y) respectively, the cost of moving the hole would then be S_x - S_a or S_y - S_b respectively.

 <img src="img\HoleGame_OneMove.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> Hole Filling Game after 1 move</p>
+<p style="text-align:center"> Hole-Filling Game after 1 move, cutting S_b (P to P_next) and matching S_y (CP1 to P_next)</p>

-The object of the game is then to find the the shortest set of hole moves such that the hole ends up filling the other hole formed by KnotPoint2 and CutPoint2 centered on CutPoint2 without forming multiple cycles in the graph.
+The object of the game is then to find the the shortest set of hole moves such that the hole ends up filling the other hole formed by KnotPoint2 and CutPoint2 centered on KnotPoint2 without forming multiple cycles in the graph.

 <img src="img\HoleGame_Finished.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> A possible shortest path from the Hole Filling Game</p>
+<p style="text-align:center"> A possible shortest path from the Hole-Filling Game</p>

-The beauty of such an approach is that standard shortest path algorithms like Djikstra's or Floyd-Warshall will give us the minimal set of cuts and matches to form the optimal ordering of the Knot in N^3 Time!
-This is only possible because of the stipulation on the recursive Knot structure that every Virtual Point must only have 2 neighbors and that those neighbors must not want to be inside the Virtual Point, i.e. that we have a natural abstraction in our concept of a Virtual Point and a Knot.
+The beauty of such an approach is that standard shortest path algorithms like Dijkstra's or Floyd-Warshall will give us the minimal set of cuts and matches to form the optimal ordering of the Knot in K^3 Time, where K is the number of Points in current Knot's the manifold!
+This is only possible because of the stipulation on the recursive Knot structure that every Virtual Point must only have two neighbors and that those neighbors must not "want" to be inside the Virtual Point, i.e. that we have a natural abstraction in our concept of a Virtual Point and a Knot.

-I should also Note that this is the optimal ordering with KnotPoint1 and KnotPoint2 as endpoints, so if we will have to look at all of the possible combinations of assignments of KP1, CP1, CP2, and KP2 to the points in the graph (There are 4 x N^2 such assignments, meaning that our Big O complexity for cutting a Knot is O(4 x N^5 x M)) where M is the number of Knots in the structure (at most the sum of N/3 + N/9 + N/27 + ... = ~N/2).
+I should also Note that there are 4 possible assignments, excluding parity duplicates, of KP1, CP1, CP2, and KP2 to the points in the cut segments.
+So, there are 4 x K^2 assignments for a single cut segment pair in the Knot manifold with meaningfully distinct internal re-orderings.
+This means that our Big O complexity for cutting a Knot is O(4 x K^5 x M) where M is the number of Knots in the recursive structure (at most the sum of K/3 + K/9 + K/27 + ... = ~K/2).
+We shall see in the next section that this is an underestimate given the path dependent structure of the problem.

 ### The Fly in the Ointment

-The problem with naively applying shortest path algorithms to this game is in the requirement to not form multiple cycles in the graph.
-Lets give an example to show what I mean.
-The first failure case where this comes up is the following:
+The problem with naively applying shortest path algorithms to this Hole-Filling Game is two-fold: First, avoiding forming multiple cycles in our answer tour is not a trivial problem to solve (i.e. it will increase the exponent of our runtime and prevent us from using more performant algorithms).
+Second, the possibility of negative weights (we must subtract the cut segment distance from the match segment distance in each move) means we will have to modify our search algorithm to accommodate for backtracking.
+Let's start with the problem of multiple cycles, as it dominates the structure of our answer.
+The first multiple cycle failure case is illustrated in the following:

 <img src="img\HoleGame_SelfLoop.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> A loop is formed in the Hole Filling Game</p>
+<p style="text-align:center"> A loop is formed in the Hole-Filling Game</p>

-You will notice if we go directly to CP2 from the current CutPoint, Point P, then we will have multiple loops formed in the graph such that CP1 and CP2 are not connected.
-Also we have split the graph into three separate parts instead of the two we desire, any further match that does not match with a point between P and CP1 or to CP2 would keep the graph in three pieces(matching to CP2 woul make it into two pieces again).
+You will notice if we go directly to CP2 from the current CutPoint, Point P, then we will have multiple loops formed in the graph such that CP1 and CP2 are not connected (more generally we'd want to check using Union-Find that all endpoints are connected).
+We have split the graph into three separate parts instead of the two we desire, any further match that does not match with a point between P and CP1 or to CP2 would keep the graph in three pieces (matching to CP2 would make it into two pieces again).
 However, if we go from Point P to any point in that loop, we will fix the situation and then can exit to CP2 and complete the path without multiple loops.

 <img src="img\HoleGame_SelfLoop_Fixed.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
 <p style="text-align:center"> Loop is broken and we can again exit</p>